asotbz/Fuzzbin/docs/openapi-spec.md

 - `POST` `/auth/refresh` — Refresh access token
   - Refresh an access token using a valid refresh token.

+The refresh token is read from the httpOnly cookie set during login.
-Returns new access and refresh tokens.
+Returns new access token in response body and rotates the refresh token cookie.
 - `POST` `/auth/password` — Change password
   - Change the password for the authenticated user.